sachagd/converters/png2pdf/README.txt

-Put as many png as you want in the input folder, then execute main.py
+Put as many png files as you want in the input folder, then execute main.py